pasientskyhosting/nginx-static/README.md

 sudo docker run -d -e 'GIT_NAME=full_name' -e 'GIT_USERNAME=git_username' -e 'GIT_REPO=github.com/project' -e 'SSH_KEY=BIG_LONG_BASE64_STRING_GOES_IN_HERE' -e 'GIT_BRANCH=stage' richarvey/nginx-static:latest
 ```

+### Scripting
+Theres always an occasion where you need to run a script on code to do a transformation once code lands in the container.
+For this reason we have developed scripting support.
+By including a scripts folder in your git repository and passing the __RUN_SCRIPTS=1__ flag to your command line the container will execute your scripts.
+Please see the [repo layout guidelines](docs/repo_layout.md) for more details on how to organise this.

+### Lets Encrypt support (Experimental)
-### Enabling SSL or Special Nginx Configs
+#### Enabling SSL or Special Nginx Configs
 You can either map a local folder containing your configs  to /etc/nginx or we recommend editing the files within __conf__ directory that are in the git repo, and then rebuilding the base image.

-### Lets Encrypt support (Experimental)
 #### Setup
 You can use Lets Encrypt to secure your container.
 Make sure you start the container ```DOMAIN, GIT_EMAIL``` and ```WEBROOT``` variables to enable this to work.
 Then run:
 ```